Afghan women demand rights as Taliban seek recognition

 “There is still a lot of work to be done before international flights can come into the airport,” he said.

-Associated Press writer Tameem Akhgar in Istanbul, Turkey contributed to this report.
+Associated Press writer Tameem Akhgar in Istanbul, Turkey and Edie Lederer at the United Nations contributed to this report.